 Parts of a Book: The Essential Elements for a Bestseller

 Once you have finished your book and refined all the chapters, the first hurdle is crossed.
 But you still have to get the book ready for publication.
-You need to understand the basics of a book before you get your manuscript ready for publishing.
+Therefore, you need to understand the basic parts of a book before you get your manuscript ready for publishing.

-Having the text ready is not sufficient, you need have a front and back cover, a title page, and more to get the whole manuscript in order.
+Having the text ready is not sufficient.
+You need to have a front and back cover, a title page, and more to get the whole manuscript in order.
 Hence, understanding the various parts of a book will help you create a good one.

 The parts of a book include: